HaithemH/HaithemH/README.md

 - 👯 I’m looking to collaborate on whenever data is laveraged to build a better life.
 - 📫 How to reach me: haithem.hermessi@fst.utm.tn
 - 😄 Pronouns: Hermix
-- ⚡ Fun fact: I'm Data & coding fanatic.
+- ⚡ I'm Data & coding fanatic.